nwisbeta/democlientdiagnosticreports/README.md

 ![][image2]

 3. Select one of the test reports to view.
 Note that the drop-down list below the test report include the result items for that selected report.
-4. Select a result item and hit the 'Draw Graph' button.
+4. Select a result item e.g. Haemoglobin (Hb), and hit the 'Draw Graph' button.

 ![][image3]